acornejo/kilogui/readme.md

 ### libftdi and libusb

 To send commands to your Kilobot controller requires communicating with the FTDI chip through usb.
-For this ksend uses libftdi and libusb, which are available for Windows, Linux and OS X.
+For this kbsend uses libftdi and libusb, which are available for Windows, Linux and OS X.

 If you are on Linux, then your distribution should provide a packaged